doyouknowthis/terraform-aws-cert-study-material/terraform/day-2/_05_meta_args.md

 ## depends_on

-The order of which resources are created is important.
+The order of which resources are created is important when there is a dependency between resources.
 Usually not required to add explicit dependencies.

 Except when you know (after resources were created) that something is wrong.

 ```hcl
 resource "aws_iam_policy" "example" {